joemarlo/Last-meals/README.md

 # Text analysis of last meals

 A look at the most popular last meal requests by inmates on deathrow.
-Data from [wikipedia](https://en.wikipedia.org/wiki/Last_meal).
+Data on 130 inmates from [wikipedia](https://en.wikipedia.org/wiki/Last_meal).
 <br>
 <br>